Akata Witch

-Akata Witch (retitled What Sunny Saw in the Flames in Nigeria and the UK) is a 2011 fantasy novel written by Nigerian-American author Nnedi Okorafor.
-It was nominated for the Andre Norton Award and it is the first novel in the Nsibidi Scripts Series, where it is followed by two sequels Akata Warrior and Akata Woman published in 2017 and 2022 respectively.
+Akata Witch (retitled What Sunny Saw in the Flames in Nigeria and the UK) is a 2011 young adult fantasy novel written by Nigerian American author Nnedi Okorafor.
+It was nominated for the Andre Norton Award and it is the first novel in her The Nsibidi Scripts series; it is followed by two sequels, Akata Warrior (2017) and Akata Woman (2022).

 Background

-Nnedi Okorafor based the novel in Nigerian culture, politics, cosmology, folklore, and tradition to create many of the entities and spirits in the novel.
+Nnedi Okorafor based the novel in Nigerian culture and politics, and African cosmology, folklore, and tradition to create many of the entities and spirits in the novel.

 Plot

-Twelve-year-old Sunny Nwazue was born in America yet lives in Nigeria.
-She is Black and albino, and cannot go out in the sun for long periods because of her albinism.
+Twelve-year-old Sunny Nwazue was born in America yet lives in Aba, Nigeria.
+She is Nigerian, Black and albino, and cannot go out in the sun for long periods because of her albinism.

 Sunny discovers that she has magical abilities which makes her a "free agent" in the magical community called the Leopard People in West Africa.
 As a free agent, she needs to learn about the magical community.
-Her magical teachers connect her with three other magical students to become a coven, a group of magical Leopard People assembled to pursue a purpose.
-The group is cultivated by leaders in the magical communities to try to capture Black Hat Otokoto, a serial killer who also knows magic.
+Her magical teachers connect her with three other magical students to become an Oha coven, a group of Leopard People assembled to pursue a purpose.
+The group is cultivated by leaders in the magical communities to try to capture Black Hat Otokoto, a Leopard serial killer.